CLOUDS-Interactive-Documentary/EmptyVisualSystem/README.md

 Download a fresh openFrameworks 0.7.4 http://www.openframeworks.cc/download/ unzip it and do the following commands in the terminal

-* clone the empty template
+* Clone the empty template

 		$ cd of_v0.7.4_osx_release/apps/myApps
 		$ git clone https://github.com/CLOUDS-Interactive-Documentary/EmptyVisualSystem

-* get the shared code library for Clouds
+* Get the shared code library for Clouds
-*

 		$ cd EmptyVisualSystem/
 		$ git submodule init
 		$ git submodule update

-* clone all the addons
+* Clone all the addons

 		$ chmod 733 cloneaddons.sh
 		$ ./cloneaddons.sh